janstrauss1/FragilariopsisRhodopsin/README.md

 The repository contains supplementary data and metadata used in the _Nature Microbiology_ research paper [Plastid-localized xanthorhodopsin increases diatom biomass and ecosystem productivity in iron-limited surface oceans](https://www.nature.com/nmicrobiol/).

 ## Phylogenetic tree of eukaryotic xanthorhodopsins
-Rhodopsin sequences focusing on eukaryotic xanthorhodopsin protein sequences were collected from the scientific literature and supplemented with manually curated sequences from BlastP search results of the FcR1 protein sequence [UniProt: A0A1E7EXA4](https://www.uniprot.org/uniprotkb/A0A1E7EXA4/) against NCBI databases, a custom database from [Beja Lab](https://github.com/BejaLab), as well as similar sequences at an amino acid sequence identity threshold of ≥50% based on their membership in the UniRef50 cluster built using FcR1 as seed sequence (UniRef50_A0A7S2RIV1).
+Rhodopsin sequences focusing on eukaryotic xanthorhodopsin protein sequences were collected from the scientific literature and supplemented with manually curated sequences from BlastP search results of the Fragilariopsis cylindrus Rhodopsin 1 (FcR1) protein sequence [(UniProt: A0A1E7EXA4)](https://www.uniprot.org/uniprotkb/A0A1E7EXA4/) against NCBI databases, a custom database from [Beja Lab](https://github.com/BejaLab), as well as similar sequences at an amino acid sequence identity threshold of ≥50% based on their membership in the [UniRef50 cluster](https://www.uniprot.org/uniref/) built using FcR1 as seed sequence [(UniRef50_A0A7S2RIV1)](https://www.uniprot.org/uniref/UniRef50_A0A7S2RIV1).
 The selected set of proteins was further supplemented with a manually curated set of outgroup sequences including characterized members of the proteorhodopsin subfamily totalling 242 sequences.

 Sequences were aligned using [MAFFT](https://mafft.cbrc.jp/alignment/software/) with default parameters and positions with 25% or more gaps were masked.
 The maximum-likelihood (ML) reference reconstruction was built using [RAxML v.8.277](https://github.com/stamatak/standard-RAxML) under the LG+G4 model (selected using [IQ-TREE](https://github.com/Cibiv/IQ-TREE) with the corrected Akaike information criterion).